2024-02-18 02:11:15

 Su-35

-Electronic component makers have officially announced they will cease all commercial interaction with Russia, plunging into investigations into how their products could be entering the country illegitimately.
+Electronic component makers have officially announced they will cease all commercial interaction with Russia, plunging into investigations into how their products might be entering the country illegitimately.
 A common practice identified is re-exporting, especially from China, as revealed by a detailed study by the financial magazine Nikkei Asia.

 Nikkei Asia’s exhaustive investigation scrutinized Russian customs records from the beginning of the invasion of Ukraine until the end of 2022.
 This analysis revealed a total of 3,292 transactions, each worth at least $100,000.
-Notably, about 70% of these deals involved products from American microchip makers, including giants like Intel, AMD, and Texas Instruments.
+Notably, regarding 70% of these deals involved products from American microchip makers, including giants like Intel, AMD, and Texas Instruments.

-Most of these technological inputs, about three-quarters, came from small and medium-sized companies based in Hong Kong or China.
-These Chinese companies became especially relevant after the Russian invasion, apparently facilitating the entry of technology from manufacturers such as the French Ommic into the Russian market.
+Most of these technological inputs, regarding three-quarters, came from small and medium-sized companies based in Hong Kong or China.
+These Chinese companies became especially relevant following the Russian invasion, apparently facilitating the entry of technology from manufacturers such as the French Ommic into the Russian market.
 Ommic is particularly significant due to its production of essential integrated circuits for 5G network devices, satellites, and radar and guidance systems for fighter aircraft and missiles.

 This dynamic underscores not only the complexity of global supply chains and the difficulties in controlling the flow of critical technologies, but also how international sanctions can be undermined by alternative actors and trade routes.
 China’s influence, in this context, stands out as a key factor in the distribution of advanced technologies to Russia, despite the restrictions imposed by the West.